 The vesper sparrow sings prolifically at twilight, at roughly the same time as Catholic vespers services, which earned the bird its name.
 This is not the only time these birds will sing, however, and when they are in a musical mood, they often perch on high, exposed branches so their song carries well, particularly during the breeding season.

 These are relatively solitary sparrows, though they will stay in small, loose flocks in fall and winter.
 While foraging, they occasionally join mixed flocks with other sparrow species.
-They often forage on the ground scratching for seeds and insects, and are apt to run or walk away from danger rather than take flight immediately.
+They are apt to run or walk away from danger rather than take flight immediately.

 These sparrows are common hosts to brown-headed cowbird brood parasites.
 On rare occasions, vesper sparrows may hybridize with field sparrows, though such crossbreeding is not always confirmed.